wp-plugins/xili-language/readme.txt

 `
 **Caution** : *multilingual theme with both ltr and rtl texts needs a rigourous structure of the css !*

+= Archives selection =

+Archives tags is a very complex template tag in his background and not very easy source hookable.
+So we decided to add few features : by adding query in vars of the function, it will be possible to display a monthly list of archives for a selected language - `wp_get_archives('..your.vars..&lang=fr_fr')` - or the current the theme language - `wp_get_archives('..your.vars..&lang=')` -.
+The displayed list of links will be translated and link restrited to display only archives of this language.

 = Wordpress 2.8 beta =
 Today, xili-language is 'compatible' with 'nightly' of next WP release.